 (Adapted, with permission, from Guy Hayward, Choral Evensong)

+We hold a mid-week choral evensong service once a month at St Andrew’s.
 In addition, every autumn, the choir sings evening prayer at the historic Predigerkirche as part of their Vespers series.
-Details are posted nearer the time, on the news and worship pages.
+For details, see our Calendar of services.